simonpotel/QTSBE/README.md

 ## Acknowledgments

 - [Flask](https://flask.palletsprojects.com/) has been used for API Framework
+- NB: The contents of files in indicators are by no means a 100% exact science, and you should always check what you're using.
+Check the code of each indicator to be sure of what you're using.

 ## Contact

-For questions or inquiries, feel free to contact me on linkeldin
+For questions or inquiries, feel free to contact me on LinkedIn

 </center>